Churchill, Somerset: In popular culture

 During the fifth episode of series three of Top Gear, Jeremy Clarkson crashed a Toyota Hilux into an oak tree in the car park of St John the Baptist Church.
 The churchwarden had presumed that the damage had been accidental until the Top Gear episode was broadcast.
-After the BBC was contacted, the director of Top Gear admitted guilt and the broadcaster paid compensation.
+After the BBC was contacted, the programme director admitted guilt and the broadcaster paid compensation.